JUICE: A complete guide to Jupiter's icy moon exploring mission

 Because NASA's Europa Clipper spacecraft will already be orbiting Jupiter when JUICE arrives, making regular dives as close as a few dozen miles from Europa's surface, JUICE will focus mostly on Ganymede and the strange, less-explored Callisto.

 JUICE will make only two flybys of Europa, coming within 250 miles (400 kilometers) of the moon's ice-covered surface during these excursions, according to ESA's JUICE launch kit.
 Europa orbits Jupiter at a distance of 417,000 miles (671,000 km), nearly double the moon-Earth distance.
 However, considering Jupiter's extreme size and powerful magnetic field, any spacecraft would survive only a few months, at best, if it were to stay that close to the planet.
-NASA's Europa Clipper also will follow the flyby approach to exploring this moon, making only brief visits to study the icy moon and surrounding environment.
+NASA's Europa Clipper will also follow the flyby approach to exploring this moon, only briefly visiting to study the icy moon and surrounding environment.

 Before entering orbit around Ganymede, JUICE will perform 12 flybys of the moon, coming within 250 miles of the magnetically active body, according to the ESA launchkit.
 Ganymede lives between the orbits of Europa and Callisto, 665,000 miles (1.07 million km) from Jupiter, and scientists think the giant moon is much less likely than Europa to host life.
 There is, however, a small chance that JUICE may find a surprise.